 What Is the Exclusionary Rule?

-A doctrine that makes unconstitutionally obtained evidence inadmissible.
+Learn about this legal doctrine that makes unconstitutionally obtained evidence inadmissible (in most cases).

 American courts use the exclusionary rule to deter police officers and other government agents from abusing constitutional rights.
-According to the rule, courts will suppress evidence that the government obtains through unconstitutional conduct—often an unlawful search or seizure.
-Suppression means that the evidence in question will be inadmissible for most purposes in the defendant's eventual trial.
-If a judge suppresses crucial evidence, the prosecution may have no other choice than to dismiss charges.
-(See What Is a Motion to Suppress?)
+According to the rule, courts will suppress (exclude) evidence that the government obtains through unconstitutional conduct—often an unlawful search or seizure.

 DEFEND YOUR RIGHTS